wowjinxy/libPorpoise/docs/API.md

-# Porpoise SDK API Reference
+# libPorpoise API Reference

-This document provides a reference for the Porpoise SDK API, organized by module.
+This document provides a reference for the libPorpoise API, organized by module.

 ## OS Module (dolphin/os.h)